Alluxio/alluxio/docs/en/Metrics-System.md

 # Configuration
 The metrics system is configured via a configuration file that Alluxio expects to be present at `$TACHYON_HOME/conf/metrics.properties`.
-A custom file location can be specified via the `tachyon.metrics.conf.file` configuration property.
+A custom file location can be specified via the `alluxio.metrics.conf.file` configuration property.
 Alluxio provides a metrics.properties.template under the conf directory which includes all configurable properties.
 By default, MetricsServlet is enabled and you can send HTTP request "/metrics/json" to get a snapshot of all the registered metrics in JSON format.